First Baptist Church Statement of Faith

 8. The Christian Family

 We believe marriage is the uniting of one biological man and one biological woman in covenant commitment for a lifetime.
-It is God’s unique gift to provide for the biological man and the biological woman in marriage the framework for intimate companionship, the channel of sexual expression according to Biblical standards, and the means for procreation of the human race (Genesis 2:24; Psalm 101.5; Matthew 19:4-5).
-The husband and wife are of equal worth before God since both are created in God’s image (Genesis 1:26-27).
+It is God’s unique gift to provide for the biological man and the biological woman in marriage the framework for intimate companionship, the channel of sexual expression according to Biblical standards, and the means for procreation of the human race (Gen 2:24; Psalm 101.5; Matt 19:4-5).
+The husband and wife are of equal worth before God since both are created in God’s image (Gen 1:26-27).

 Children are a blessing and heritage from the Lord.
 Parents are to teach their children spiritual and moral values and to lead them, through consistent lifestyle example and loving discipline, to make choices based on Biblical truth.
-Children are to honor and obey their parents (Exodus 20:3-17; Proverbs 22:6; Micah 6:8; Ephesians 6:1-4; Colossians 3:21).
+Children are to honor and obey their parents (Exodus 20:3-17; Proverbs 22:6; Micah 6:8; Eph 6:1-4; Col 3:21).

 9. Human Sexuality